 Paysinger claims that the school district purposely leaked information to the social media and media outlets that made his term as principal look corrupt.
 This was, according to Paysinger, a blatant attack against him, an African American individual.
 The school district was trying to “destroy Paysinger's career and reputation.”

 Additionally, Paysinger alleges that a wage gap existing between himself and other white administrators.
 Paysinger's family members were also demoted within the school and district during his tenure.

 Paysinger has a history of conflict with Beverly Hills High School, including an incident from last year where the principal was found running a for-profit summer camp on the Beverly Hills campus.
-As a result, Paysinger may have failed to report more than $40,000 in hearnings.
-The school board deemed the project as a violation of ethics and a conflicts of interests.
+As a result, Paysinger may have failed to report more than $40,000 in hearings.
+The school board deemed the project a violation of ethics and conflicts of interest.